icewolfz/jiMUD/docs/codeeditor.designer.md

 Allows you to create base room types for rooms to inherit

 - `Name` A unique name, used to create a define in area.h of NAMEROOM
+- `Base properties` how base inherits are handled
-- `No base monsters` Do not add monsters from inherited type
+  - `No monsters` Do not add monsters from inherited type
-- `No base Objects` Do not add objects from inherited type
+  - `No objects` Do not add objects from inherited type
-- `No base items` replace items from inherited type else merge and only replace matching names
+  - `No items` replace items from inherited type else merge and only replace matching names
-- `No base forage` do not return inherited forage object function
+  - `No forage` do not return inherited forage object function
+  - `No rummage` do not return inherited rummage object function
 - `Objects` the default objects for the room
   - `Name` the item to add
   - `Min amount` the minimum amount to add